Loop Spaces and Representations: Introduction

-Recall that any $S^1$-equivariant category $\cC$, and hence any $\BS$-equivariant category, is naturally linear over the global functions We write $\cC_{loc}$ for the localization of $\cC$ where we invert the action of the generator $\hbar$.
-Since the cohomological degree of $\hbar$ is two, the morphisms of $\cC_{loc}$ are naturally $\Z/2\Z$-graded rather than $\Z$-graded.
-But if $\cC$ is any $\BS$-equivariant category, then thanks to the additional $\Gm$-weight grading, the morphisms of $\cC_{loc}$ are again naturally $\Z$-graded.
+We write $\cC_{loc}$ for the localization of $\cC$ where we invert the action of the generator $u$.
+Since the cohomological degree of $u$ is two, the morphisms of $\cC_{loc}$ are naturally $\Z/2\Z$-graded rather than $\Z$-graded.
+If $\cD$ has an $\BS$-action, then the category $\cC = \cD^\BS$ of $\BS$-equivariant objects is also naturally linear over $\cO(BS^1)$.
+But here thanks to the additional $\Gm$-weight grading, the morphisms of $\cC_{loc}$ are again naturally $\Z$-graded.

 Now we arrive at our first main result.
-Let $(\cH^{\aff}_G)^{\BS_-}$ denote the full subcategory of $\BS$-invariants of the affine Hecke category with bounded above $\Gm$-weight.

-\begin{thm} There is a canonical equivalence between the finite Hecke category and the localized $\BS$-invariants with bounded above weight of the affine Hecke category. \end{thm}
+\begin{thm} There is a canonical equivalence between the finite Hecke category and the localized $\BS$-invariants of the affine Hecke category. \end{thm}

 \begin{remark} Although we do not discuss monoidal structures in this paper, one can check that the above equivalence is naturally monoidal with respect to convolution. \end{remark}

 The proof of Theorem~\ref{first main result} involves two parts: first, making precise the relation between $\St^u/G$ and the loop space of $B\bs G/B$, and second, applying general results on loop spaces and connections from \cite{conns}.